itepastra/Quantum-surface-application/problem-statement.md

 Understand user needs and define functional requirements Review QEC literature, including papers suggested by the challenge provider and other relevant sources

-**Phase 2: Visual grid (weeks ...-...)**
+**Phase 2: Visual grid (weeks 2)**
 - Milestone:
-Implement the core interactive grid and basic qubit manipulations Concrete features of the app:
+Implement the core interactive grid and basic qubit manipulations, allowing users to add or remove qubits (including defects) and change their states dynamically
-- adding/removing qubits from the lattice including defects
-- changing the state of qubits

-**Phase 3: Stabilizers**
+**Phase 3: Stabilizers (week 3)**
 - Milestone:
 Implement ancillas as stabilizers (X and Z) to enable measurement of data qubit states

-**Phase 4: Single Logical qubits**
+**Phase 4: Single Logical qubits (week 4)**
 - Milestone:
 Create a single logical qubit patch with active stabilizers.
 Ensure efficient spatial allocation of physical qubits to define the patch.

-**Phase 5: Two Logical Qubits & Lattice Surgery**
+**Phase 5: Two Logical Qubits & Lattice Surgery (week 5-6)**
 - Milestone:
 Introduce a second logical qubit and implement lattice surgery, including merging and splitting patches for entangling operations.

-**Phase 6: Error simulation**
+**Phase 6: Error simulation (week 7-8)**
 - Milestone:
-Show QEC in action and make error processes intuitive
+Demonstrate QEC in action by simulating errors, providing an intuitive visualization of error propagation and displaying syndrome measurements to show how errors are detected

-**Phase 7: Tutorial & Educational Layer**
+**Phase 7: Web Integration & Client-Side Simulation (week 9)**
 - Milestone:
-Having interactive tutorials integrated with the grid that provide user-friendly explanations of QEC

-**Phase 8: Web Integration & Client-Side Simulation**
-- Milestone:
 Deploy the fully-functional web application for real-time interactive use

+In parallel with the other phases of our project plan, our team will develop an interactive tutorial integrated with the lattice grid, offering user-friendly explanations for all included QEC features.
+We will use the STIM library for quantum error correction simulation, while programming the interactive application in GDScript within the Godot engine for a responsive and visually rich interface.

 To stay in touch, we plan to meet in person twice a week and hold online discussions when needed to review and consult on the code each of us has worked on in the meantime.